 Point is, similar subject lines will reduce their effectiveness over time, so change it up.

-- Sincerely - Listed out in this article by Inc, used in an email it just comes off as phony and try-hard.
+Sincerely — In this article by Inc, “sincerely” used in an email often comes off as phony or overly formal.

-- Awesome — Adjectives are an opportunity to show your style and voice, don’t waste them sounding like you’re basic and sipping Starbucks.
+Awesome — Adjectives are an opportunity to show your style and voice.
+Although “awesome” is good in moderation, don’t overuse this common descriptor.

-- Emails vs. Email – Using AdWord Keyword tool, I realized that 5X more people are searching for the word “email” over “emails”.
+Emails vs. Email – Using AdWord Keyword tool, I realized that 5x more people are searching for the word “email” over “emails.”
 When finding AdWords to help you, figure out what exact word with what present/past, singular/plural ending.
-The point being USE ADWORDS, especially for the key phrases and words you want to rank for.
+AdWords is a valuable tool, especially for the key phrases and words you want to rank for.

 It’s one thing to create a lingo and gather a tribe of people behind you who believe in your mission.
 It’s another to unnecessarily alienate people who could be part of that audience.

 This should come as obvious, but seriously consider the filter you are writing through when producing content.
 Don’t culturally appropriate lingo from a culture that isn’t yours.
 Don’t perpetuate gender stereotypes.